senzing-garage/kubernetes-demo/docs/helm-rabbitmq-db2/README.md

 ### Deploy Senzing RPM

 :thinking: This deployment initializes the Persistent Volume with Senzing code and data.
-There are two methods of accomplishing this.
+There are two methods available.
+The first method is simpler, but requires a root container.
+The second method can be done on kubernetes with a non-root container.
 Only one method needs to be performed.

 #### root container method